foudfou/ptp/doc/development.md

 - `libptpkadalt.a` integrated into a lib `libptpalt.so`[^2], itself used in few tests.

+There is an additional shared library `libptptest.so` for test utility functions only used in test executatbles.

+`globals.c` contains static variables that are only included in the main lib.
+This isolation prevents ODR (One Definition Rule) issues, as some some tests directly include `.c` files to test static functions.

 ### static vs shared lib

 **FIXME** We should probably aim for a single shared main lib: